bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Finally, you need to analyze the link profiles of your competitors\' websites.
+Finally, you need to analyze the link profiles of your competitors&apos;
+websites.
 This will help you understand where their backlinks are coming from and identify the link gap between their website and yours.
 This will enable you to develop your link-building strategy to build a strong